Laastine/lukkarimaatti/README.md

 <h3>Dependencies:</h3>
-Information is retrieved from uni.lut.fi, the official LUT teaching schedule info site.
+Information is retrieved from uni.lut.fi, the official LUT teaching schedule info site.<br>
 Maven for building a package.